-Name Age Position Date of First Appointment Date appointed Current Position to Timothy "Tim" J. Murray 42 Chief Executive Officer May 2007 October 2012 Ali Al Baqali Chief Financial Officer 1998 June 2013 Isa A. Latif Al Ansari 49 Chief Operations Officer July 1983 June 2012 Jean-Baptiste Lucas 42 Chief Marketing Officer January 2011 January 2011 •
+Name Age Position Date of First Appointment Date appointed to Current Position Timothy "Tim" J. Murray 43 Chief Executive Officer May 2007 October 2012 Ali Al Baqali 45 Chief Financial Officer 1998 June 2013 Isa A. Latif Al Ansari 50 Chief Operations Officer July 1983 June 2012 Jean-Baptiste Lucas 43 Chief Marketing Officer January 2011 January 2011

-Below is a biographical summary of the members of the executive management at the end of 2013:
+Below is a biographical summary of the members of the executive management at the end of 2014:

 Timothy "Tim" J. Murray, Chief Executive Officer.
 Mr. Murray has been Chief Executive Officer of Alba since October 2012.
 He has been with Alba since 2007 when he joined as General Manager of Finance.
 During his time at Alba he has held the roles of Chief Finance & Supply Officer, Chief Financial Officer, and Chief Marketing Officer.
-Mr. Murray played an instrumental role in Alba's IPO where the company listed on both the London and Bahrain Stock Exchanges in November 2010.
+Mr. Murray played an instrumental role in Alba's IPO where the company was listed on both the London and Bahrain Stock Exchanges in November 2010.